GEOS-ESM/MAPL/docs/user_guide/docs/mapl_code_generator.md

           GET_POINTERS DECLARE_POINTERS)
 ```

-In case there is no Internal state, `INTERNAL_SPECS` needs not to be added in the above command.
+Note, if in your case, there is no Internal state, `INTERNAL_SPECS` needs not to be added in the above command.
+But there is no harm including it.

 ### Future Work

-A future version of the tool will support a YAML specfiction file.
+A future version of the tool will support a YAML specification file.